All Episodes

 All right, Devin Nunes in the next hour.

-You know, uh, we got to take want to take a break, or you want me to tell them about your condo that you never go to.
+You know, all right, we got to take, you want me to take a break, or you want me to tell him about your condo that you never go to?

 Take a break, boss.